 - For Spanish speaking countries, Yoonla clamped down considerably and is only accepting about 30% of the pending commissions.
 Apparently, Yoonla wants its members to focus on English-speaking countries.
 This is short-sighted.
 Many people in Latin America speak English and for those who are driven, there is always Google.
 This policy will dramatically reduce recruiting in this part of the world.

 Well there you have it, the good, bad and the ugly of the Yoonla digital marketing platform.
 Phases II and III are really going to be the key drivers, however, as Yoonla ramps up and is able to provide its members with more income earning products and services.

 Until then, for simplicity and initial earnings results, Yoonla gets a decent grade on my digital report card.

 Would I Recommend Yoonla?

-Your earnings are limited however because you have to keep signing people and moving them to Elite status.
+In addition, your earnings are limited because you have to keep signing people and moving them to Elite status.
 Other programs work on a subscription model, which means you get monthly recurring commissions.

 For this reason, I would be hesitant to recommend Yoonla as your only affiliate program.
 It might work best as a lead generation for something else.